Discover Our Communications Degree Program

 Requirements: 8 full-time semesters, 122 credit hours

-Degree Specialization Options: We offer three specializations within the Communications degree program.
+Degree Specialization Options: We offer four specializations within the Communications degree program.
 Students dedicate at least 28 credit hours of their coursework to their preferred specialization.

 Learn at A Local Campus, Online or Both